lueschem/lueschem.github.io/_posts/2020-10-30-Beyond-the-Raspberry-Pi.md

 - ... you learned that there is [long term support](https://wiki.debian.org/LTS) including security updates and
 - ... and you just cannot afford to wait any longer to get your product out into the market.

-The good news are that there is an easy way forward.
+The good news is that there is an easy way forward.
 Here is my proposal:

 Rugged Hardware
 ---------------

-The environment where you install your embedded device is often more harsh than your office desk.
-Therefore it makes sense to get a device that can reliably deal with such an environment in 24/7 operation mode.
+The environment where you install your embedded device is often harsher than your office desk.
+Therefore, it makes sense to get a device that can reliably deal with such an environment in 24/7 operation mode.
 Furthermore you might want to keep the hardware diversity low and therefore it makes a lot of sense to buy a device that can still be bought in 10 years.